Order of Setia Negara Brunei

-The Most Blessed Order of Setia Negara Brunei (Darjah Setia Negara Brunei Yang Amat Bahagia), also translated as The Most Blessed Order of Loyalty to the State of Brunei, is an order of Brunei.
+The Most Blessed Order of Setia Negara Brunei (Darjah Setia Negara Brunei Yang Amat Bahagia), also translated as The Most Blessed Order of Loyalty to the State of Brunei, is an order of Brunei Darussalam.
 It was established on 29 November 1959 by Sultan Omar Ali Saifuddien III.

-The order consists of four classes:
+Current classes

+The four classes of appointment to the Order are, from highest grade to lowest:

+Description

+The First Class included a 100 mm sash badge with a long neck riband, silver-gilt and enamel, good very fine, and a star and crescent suspension measuring 67 mm.

 Recipients

+For committed, honourable, faithful, and exceptional service.
+It is given to non-military personnel.